 Suggested Reading: What Is The Best Sailboat To Learn On

 How to Learn to Sail by Yourself

 To Read or Not to Read

-There’s absolutely nothing wrong with getting some how-to books about sailing, but keep in mind that sailing isn’t necessarily the best type of skill to learn from a book.
+There’s nothing wrong with getting some how-to books about sailing, but keep in mind that sailing isn’t necessarily the best skill to learn from a book.
 Books often make it seem a lot more challenging than it really is.